sigsep/sigsep-mus-eval/README.md

 [![Docs Status](https://readthedocs.org/projects/museval/badge/?version=latest)](https://museval.readthedocs.org/en/latest/)

 A python package to evaluate source separation results using the [MUSDB18](https://sigsep.github.io/musdb) dataset.
 This package is part of the [MUS task](https://sisec.inria.fr/home/2018-professionally-produced-music-recordings/) of the [Signal Separation Evaluation Campaign (SISEC)](https://sisec.inria.fr/).
-Using this package mandatory for submitting results for SiSEC as it includes the reference implementation of the new BSSEval version 4.
+Using this package is mandatory for submitting results to SiSEC as it includes the reference implementation of the new BSSEval version 4.

 ### BSSEval v4

-The BSSEval metrics, as implemented in the [MATLAB toolboxes](http://bass-db.gforge.inria.fr/bss_eval/) and its re-implementation in [mir_eval](http://craffel.github.io/mir_eval/#module-mir_eval.separation) are widely used in the audio separation literature.
+The BSSEval metrics, as implemented in the [MATLAB toolboxes](http://bass-db.gforge.inria.fr/bss_eval/) and their re-implementation in [mir_eval](http://craffel.github.io/mir_eval/#module-mir_eval.separation) are widely used in the audio separation literature.
 One particularity of BSSEval is to compute the metrics after optimally matching the estimates to the true sources through linear distortion filters.
 This allows the criteria to be robust to some linear mismatches.
-Apart from the optional computation of all possible permutations of the sources, this matching is the reason for most of the computation cost of BSSEval, especially considering it is done for each evaluation window when the metrics are computed on a framewise basis.
+Apart from the optional evaluation for all possible permutations of the sources, this matching is the reason for most of the computation cost of BSSEval, especially considering it is done for each evaluation window when the metrics are computed on a framewise basis.

-For this package, we dropped the assumption that distortion filters could be varying over time, but considered instead they are fixed for the whole length of the track.
-First, this _significantly reduces_ the computational cost for evaluation because matching needs to be done only once for the whole signal.
-Second, this introduces much more dynamics in the evaluation, because time-varying matching filters turn out to over-estimate performance.
+For this package, we enabled the option of having _time invariant_ distortion filters, instead of necessarily taking them as varying over time as done in the previous versions of BSS eval.
+First, enabling this option _significantly reduces_ the computational cost for evaluation because matching needs to be done only once for the whole signal.
+Second, it introduces much more dynamics in the evaluation, because time-varying matching filters turn out to over-estimate performance.
 Third, this makes matching more robust, because true sources are not silent throughout the whole recording, while they often were for short windows.

 ## Installation